ooni/probe-cli/docs/design/dd-003-step-by-step.md

 That is, we're still in `doWhatYouKnowBest` territory.
 Incidentally, this also means that (1) there's still distance between collection and interpretation, and (2) we're still producing a flat trace.
-We have basically traded the context magic with construction complexity, which we overcome by adding abstraction without changing all the other pain points of the original netx implementation.
+We have basically traded the context magic for construction complexity, which we overcome by adding abstraction without changing all the other pain points of the original netx implementation.